AryRayini/Python-for-Computer-Vision-with-OpenCV-and-Deep-Learning-2021-3-Course-Practiced-Files/README.md

-# Python for Computer Vision with OpenCV and Deep Learning 2021-3 **Course Practiced Files**
+# My Practices on Computer Vision

 These files serve as my personal notes and hands-on practice to solidify my understanding of computer vision.